OceanOutcomes/ocean-outcomes/news/_posts/2022-11-28-chinese-coastal-communities-conservation-sustainable-fisheries-qingdao-index.md

 ###Project Achievements

 Since the launch of the project in April 2021, QMCS have helped the BBG to update their regulation framework and patrol log template.
 After distributing the revised log, a total of 100 patrols were taken by 10 fishing captains who are BBG members.
 Meanwhile, a dozen catch sampling analyses have been conducted and species composition documented, including species with both high and low economic value.
 Three training sessions, focusing respectively on the concept of sustainable fisheries, case studies on small-scale fisheries around the world, and sustainable supply chains of aquatic products, were held separately during the fishing moratorium and winter season with approximately 100 attendees.
+In August 2022, QMCS cooperated with Duke Kunshan University and provided guidance to the trainees of the Blue Pioneers Program for the field research at the project site.
 Professional photographers have made several visits to the Langya docks and neighboring villages to record and showcase local fishing culture and local small-scale fishing communities and the improvement work they are undertaking.

 ![Small-Scale Fisheries Coastal Communities China] (https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/embedded+photos/langya-training-session-1.png)